 The laptop looks fantastic.
 It is incredibly thin which is useful when it is in its tablet form as it makes it more comfortable to use.
 Though it is very thin it does not feel flimsy or easily breakable.

-Though the laptop is quite small the keyboard is nicely spread and comfortable to use.
+Though the 2 in 1 laptop is quite small the keyboard is nicely spread and comfortable to use.
 The trackpad lacks behind slightly but the screen has fantastic touch screen sensitivity which means you can still browse quite comfortably.

-The laptop is also compatible with stylus pens, which will give you more precise use while in tablet mode.
-This will also be useful for those who want to use the laptop for art, editing or taking notes.
+This $400 laptop is also compatible with stylus pens, which will give you more precise use while in tablet mode.
+This will also be useful for those who want to use the 2 in 1 laptop for art, editing or taking notes.

-This is disappointing because on all other fronts this laptop would make the perfect portable device, but unless you are near a power source, you’ll probably have issues.
+This is disappointing because on all other fronts this 2 in 1 laptop would make the perfect portable device, but unless you are near a power source, you’ll probably have issues.

 The laptop comes with plenty of storage, you get 256GB SSD which will leave you plenty of room to store all of your data.
 Not only will you have fast access to your files, but SSD is also more power saving than the standard HDD.
 Which as previously discussed, is very useful for this particular device.

-Overall this is a fantastic device to use for general purposes, such as drafting documents and browsing the web.
+Overall this is the second best 2 in 1 laptop at the $400 price point.
+It is a fantastic device to use for general purposes, such as drafting documents and browsing the web.

 CPU: Intel Pentium N5000 | GPU: Intel UHD Graphics 605 | RAM: 4GB DDR4 | Screen: 14-inch (1366×768) | Storage: 128GB SSD | Battery: 52Whr | Dimensions: 12.9 x 8.9 x 0.6 inches | Weight: 3.3 lbs